-The home you live in the majority of the time is considered your primary residence and is classified as owner occupied.
+The home you live in the majority of the time is considered your primary residence and is classified as owner-occupied.
 The address listed on your driver's license is considered proof of your official residence.
 If you own another property that you use primarily for vacationing, this is generally considered your second home.
-Vacation properties aren't always considered rental properties.
-It depends on the amount of time you occupy the property for personal use.
+Vacation properties aren't always considered rental properties, as it depends on the amount of time you occupy the property for personal use.

-For most single family homes the distinction between owner occupied or rental is generally clear cut.
-However, there are some people who own multiunit properties that contain a number of separate living spaces.
-These are common in large cities, such as New York.
-For example a townhouse might hold your family's living area on the top floors and a basement apartment with a separate entrance blocked off from the rest of the home.
-The homeowners live here, but also receive income from renting out a portion of the home.
-This type of arrangement is considered owner occupied rental property.
+For example, a townhouse might hold your family's living area on the top floors and a basement apartment with a separate entrance blocked off from the rest of the home.
+The homeowners live here, but they also receive income from renting out a portion of the home.
+This type of arrangement is considered owner-occupied rental property.
 It has grown in popularity among young and established couples alike who are looking for a boost in income to help with the expenses of home ownership.

 Comparing the Costs

 Lenders will most likely charge a lower rate on owner-occupant mortgage loans versus an investment property.
 Additionally, some counties and municipalities offer some type of property tax rate reduction for primary residences.